nickylychie/23T1-Comp1511/README.md

 # 23T1-Comp1511
-A collection of tutorial slides and demo code
+Hi everyone!
+This is where I'll be uploading the slides and demo code from our tutorials :)